 - 1. Choose File > Import Data Dictionary. - 2.
-Next to the File Location box, click the ellipsis and browse to the Sample Models folder, which is located at: - For Windows XP (No longer supported): C:\Documents and Settings\All Users\Application Data\Embarcadero\ERStudioDA_X.X\Sample Models - For Windows Vista and later versions: C:\ProgramData\Embarcadero\ERStudioDA_X.X\Sample Models - 3.
-Double-click the Orders.dm1 sample model and then click OK.
+Next to the File Location box, click the ellipsis and browse to the Sample Models folder, which is located at C:\ProgramData\IDERA\ERStudioDA_X.X\Sample Models. - 3.
+Double-click the Orders.dm1 sample model, and then click OK.
 This model contains a pre-populated, sample data dictionary.

-Note: Under Resolve Imported Objects with Duplicate Names, you can choose between a couple of options to determine how the dictionary objects are imported.
+Under Resolve Imported Objects with Duplicate Names, you can choose between the options to determine how the dictionary objects are imported.
 This is important when importing into a diagram that already has dictionary objects in it.